Beckster6211/CallbackCats-EngageMate-FrontEnd/README.md

 <br>
 To give a question you can use the drop down to select one of the preset question options provided or if you select custom an input field is then given and you may type your own.
 <br>
-Similar to how you can give a timer you can select one of the preset options from the timer drop down or pick custom and an input field is given and you may type your own (numbers in seconds).
+Similarly you can give a timer by selecting one of the preset options from the timer drop down or pick custom and an input field is given and you may type your own (numbers in seconds).
 <br>
 Then you can pick start and wait for the results.
 You will see the results displayed by the rotation of the thumb that has now appeared on the scene.
 Down is low, Up is high.
 The results are also available as a percentage below as well showing how many participants have already submitted their response.
-This is handy as if all the participants have already submitted their result and there is time left you can end it with the stop timer button.The time amount is displayed with a progression bar and when it gets down to 5 seconds it turns red, also displayed in digits below.
+This is handy as if all the participants have already submitted their result and there is time left you can end it with the stop timer button.
+The time amount is displayed with a progression bar and when it gets down to 5 seconds it turns red, also displayed in digits below.
 <br>
-That session data is then submitted to the database for a later date (you can opt not to have this happen by clicking the throwaway toggle and that data will not be saved).
+That session data is then submitted to the database for a later date (you can opt not to have this happen by clicking the throwaway toggle before pressing start and that data will not be saved).
 <br>
 <br>
 <img src = "./thumb-o-meter/public/images/readMe/sktb.PNG" width = "1000px" height = "500px"/>